JobService/worker-batch/worker-batch-archetype/documentation/WorkerArchetypeUsage.md

 - Select the added 'com.hpe.caf.worker.batch:worker-batch-archetype' archetype > Click 'Next'
 - Enter GroupId, ArtifactId and Version of your Worker project > Click 'Next', e.g:
 	- GroupId : com.hpe.caf.worker.batch.plugins
-	- ArtifactId : worker-assetid
+	- ArtifactId : worker-batchsplit
 	- Version : 1.0.0-SNAPSHOT
 - Add each of the following properties (Alt+Insert) and replace the example values with your project specific values > Click 'Next':
-	- package : com.hpe.caf.worker.batch.plugins.assetid
+	- package : com.hpe.caf.worker.batch.plugins.batchsplit
-	- workerName : AssetIdWorker
+	- workerName : BatchSplitWorker
 - Name the Project after its ArtifactId and specify the location of the project > Click 'Finish', e.g:
-	- Project name : worker-assetid
+	- Project name : worker-batchsplit
-	- Project location : C:\MyWorkerProjects\worker-assetid
+	- Project location : C:\MyWorkerProjects\worker-batchsplit

 The foundations for your new Batch Worker is now set up.
 The generated project will contain the following submodules: